byodd/computer-science-notes/Cybersecurity/Intro To CyberSecurity/Security Operations Center (SOC).md

 - Unauthorized activity: Consider the case where a user’s login name and password are stolen, and the attacker uses them to log into the network.
 A SOC must detect and block such an event as soon as possible before further damage is done.
 - Network intrusions: No matter how good your security is, there is always a chance for an intrusion.
 An intrusion can occur when a user clicks on a malicious link or when an attacker exploits a public server.
 Either way, when an intrusion occurs, we must detect it as soon as possible to prevent further damage.

+_Security Information and Event Management_ (SIEM) is a system used to aggregate security information in the form of logs, alerts, artifacts and events into a centralized platform that would allow security analysts to perform near real-time analysis during security monitoring.

 Security operations cover various tasks to ensure protection; one such task is [[Threat intelligence]].

 #tryhackme